Habit Tracking

 Habitica

-Turns your daily habits into an RPG complete tasks to level up your character, earn gear, and join parties with friends.
-Exceptionally effective for ADHD users who need dopamine-driven motivation systems.
+Turns your daily routine into a full RPG complete tasks to level up your character, earn gear, and join parties with friends.
+Exceptionally effective for ADHD users who need dopamine-driven motivation.

 PlatformsiOS, Android, Web